 Skip to main content

-A deployment maintains N nodes on a capacity.
+A deployment maintains N instances on a capacity.
 A procurement buys and sells spot compute to keep them running.
-To scale, update the deployment’s target node count.
+To scale, update the deployment’s target instance count.
 The procurement adjusts automatically.

 Prerequisites